LennartFr/ALFTrading/README.md

 <img src="https://github.com/LennartFr/ALFTrading/blob/master/img/robinhood.png" width=500>

 You can also bypass the brokerage houses and set up an account with a low-cost financial services company like
-<a href="https://robinhood.com/us/en/">Robinhood</a>, <a href="https://www.betterment.com/">Betterment</a> or M1 and essentialy do the same thing.
+<a href="https://robinhood.com/us/en/">Robinhood</a>, <a href="https://www.betterment.com/">Betterment</a> or M1 and essentially do the same thing.

-The major difference is that the newer financial services companies utilize the latest IT technologies in the form of low-cost Robo-advisors
+The major difference is that the newer financial services companies utilize the latest IT technologies in the form of low-cost Robo-advisors.

 Up intil a few years ago brokerage houses were fully manned by human brokers.
 But in the last few years computerized Robo-advisers, which provide digital financial advice based on mathematical algorithms have become increasingly prevalent.
 These algorithms are executed by software and thus financial advice does not require a human advisor.
 The software utilizes its algorithms to automatically allocate, manage and optimize clients' assets.

-The success of the robo-avise technology has let the traditional brokerhouses to lso adopt the new computerized technologies.
+The success of the robo-avise technology has let the traditional brokerhouses to also adopt the new technologies.

 ## <img src="https://github.com/LennartFr/ALFTrading/blob/master/Robo-advisor-money.jpg" witdh=500>